martin7x7/Assignment24_1/README.md

 #### REPORTING

-* It can be seen that the resulting "XGBRegressor" model is as good as the Azure model.
+* In table 4 it can be seen that the resulting "XGBRegressor" model is as good as the Azure model.
+Some indicators are slightly better, some are slightly worse.
-* The figure below shows how often each feature appears in a split condition.
+* Figure 1 below shows how often each feature appears in a split condition.
 It is evident that some features are used more frequently than others.

 <p align="center">
  <img src=images/feature_importance_weight.png width=70%/>
  <br>
  <em>Figure 1.
-Feature importance - weight</em>
+Feature importance - usage in split conditions</em>
 </p>

-* The figure below shows which features were the most important for achieving maximum model accuracy.
+* Figure 2 below shows which features were the most important for achieving maximum model accuracy.
 It can be seen that accuracy is driven by a few features, while most features are insignificant in terms of accuracy in the majority of cases.

 <p align="center">
  <img src=images/feature_importance_gain.png width=70%/>
  <br>
  <em>Figure 2.
-Feature importance - gain</em>
+Feature importance - impact on accuracy</em>
 </p>

-* In the author’s view, the figure illustrates how features are used in model construction.
+* In the author’s view, the figure 3 illustrates how features are used in model construction.
 From the author’s perspective, it is important that all features are used in model development in order to achieve accuracy in a production environment.
+Figure 3 show only 20 features.
+However, in .ipynb file you can see usage statistics of all features.

 <p align="center">
  <img src=images/feature_importance_cover.png width=70%/>
  <br>
  <em>Figure 3.
-Feature importance - cover</em>
+Feature importance - usage in model construction</em>
 </p>

 * The author also prepared plots showing how much the predicted values differ from the actual values.
 However, in the author’s opinion, these plots were not very informative.
 Comparing various metrics with previously prepared models better characterizes the model.
-* The graph shown below illustrates how training tree-based models improves overall prediction accuracy as a function of the number of trees.
+* Figure 4 shown below illustrates how training tree-based models improves overall prediction accuracy after training a certain number of trees.

 <p align="center">
  <img src=images/xgbregressor_rmse.png width=70%/>